Ankitchandre/Mediawiki/README.md

 # How to run

-The repo conatines two charts . mediawiki-chart runs mediawiki app and mediawiki-mariadb-chart run database for mediawiki app.
+The repo conatines two charts .

+1.) mediawiki-chart runs mediawiki app \
+2.) mediawiki-mariadb-chart runs database for mediawiki app.

-To run hop over to the chart and execute below command
+To deploy, hop over to the chart and execute below command

 helm install chartname /directory